OpenTranslationBible/open-bible/en-GB/42.Luke/md/luke-22.md

 ## Luke 22:32

 But I have prayed for you, Simon, that your faith may not fail.
-And when you have turned back, strengthen your brothers.”
+And when you have returned, strengthen your brothers.”

 ## Luke 22:33

-But he replied, “Lord, I am ready to go with you to prison and to death.”
+But he replied, “Lord, I am ready to accompany you to prison and to death.”

 ## Luke 22:34